AmeriCorps: In the News

 Home For Good is supported by NSBC United Way and supports the Coordinated Entry System.

-Forms and Handouts
+More Forms and Resources

 Santa Barbara County Public Health Department for ongoing and current updates on Covid-19 in Santa Barbara County.

 Santa Barbara County Housing and Community Development for national and local information and resources.

 We are now recruiting for the 2021-2022 term!

 For more info please email: Lyiam@LiveUnitedSBC.Org

 As an Outreach Provider, members provide street outreach, housing placement, and housing retention support to people experiencing homelessness.
 Services are focused on principles of “Housing First,” choice and empowerment, collaborative case management, use of evidence-based practices, appropriate interventions for each target population, and are recovery-oriented.